miri74804/kung-fu-chess/Server_Design.md

 ### 3.5 Database
 **Role**: persistent storage of users, ELO, statistics.

+**Communication**: SQL/driver protocol (e.g. Postgres wire protocol) from Auth/Room/Matchmaking services only — the Database is never reached directly by a client or by the Game-Server.

 **Why not SQLite**: SQLite is a single file on local disk, with no built-in support for multiple concurrent writers over the network, and no replication/sharding.
 It fits an embedded/single-process use case, not hundreds of Auth Service instances reading/writing concurrently from around the world, nor a dataset of 100 million users with a high-availability requirement.